reidlai/target-kafka/README.md

 meltano run tap-carbon-intensity target-kafka
 ```

+**Remarks**: warning message "Received state is invalid, incremental state has not been updated" may be found in the logging.
+This warning message is due to single replicas running in local docker daemon and this is not the case when deploying muliplica replicas using Kubernetes stateful set.

 ### SDK Dev Guide

 See the [dev guide](https://sdk.meltano.com/en/latest/dev_guide.html) for more instructions on how to use the Meltano Singer SDK to